Kids gaming platform Roblox faces hurdles ahead of public listing: rough words

 Roblox is a free platform which offers millions of games, many of them created by its own young users through a simple programming tool that the company provides.
 It has been credited with developing kids' logic and creativity.
 Like Microsoft Corp's MSFT.O Minecraft, Roblox allows users to create and share 3D gaming content via simple tools and send messages to others.

 The simplicity of many Roblox games stands in contrast to popular videogame hits like Fortnite or Apex Legends, which depict killing competitions and target teens.
-Roblox advisor Larry Magid said that three-fourths of U.S. children between nine and 12 used the platform.
+Roblox adviser Larry Magid said that three quarters of U.S. children between nine and 12 used the platform.

 Reuters picked about 20 words commonly considered offensive and looked for them using the site’s own search tool, and also through Google’s system for searching within a specific site.
 Roblox’s tool revealed no hits, because filters were preventing users from actively looking for problematic content while playing Roblox games.
 However, the Google search showed that kids could see the problematic profiles and descriptions in a variety of ways, including through friend invitations and group activities.